Juventix Blogs

 a nanoparticles can act as tumor promoting substances.
 It is difficult to predict how silica nanoparticles ,that detach from tubes ,will influence the surrounding tissue and implantation sites.
 We found that silica microparticles obtained from silica coated tubes have substantial cytotoxic effects, we recommend that clinicians observe the manufactures caution of “in vitro use only” and not use silica coated tubes for PRF preparation.

 Figure 2.
 Summary of platelet distribution under various conditions.
-Asterisks represent wide-open spaces, where platelets were distributed sparsely.
+Asterisks mark wide-open spaces where platelets distribute sparsely.
 Double asterisks represent wider spaces than single asterisks.
 Bar scales are 200 µm.

 Biomedicine 2019 Jun 19;7(2):45 PMID 31248187

-Conclusion: Regardless of tube brands and individual donors, significant, but not accidental levels of silica were found to be incorporated into the PRF matrix which will consequently be incorporated into the implantation site.
+Conclusion: Moreover, regardless of tube brands and individual donors, researchers found significant, though not accidental, levels of silica incorporated into the PRF matrix, and researchers will subsequently incorporate these into the implantation site.
 From increasing data for cytotoxicity of silica, we cannot exclude the possibility that such negatively influences tissue regeneration through induction of inflammation.

 Figure 1: Macroscopic appearance of the silica-coated plastic tube (Neotube) pre- (a) and post-centrifugation (b).